DorianDepriester/Elasticipy/JOSS/paper.md

   - a collection of built-in methods to easily and efficiently perform fundamental operations on tensors (rotations, products, invariants, statistical analysis etc.).

 Therefore, Elasticipy introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to process thousands of tensors at once with simple and highly efficient commands.
 In order to highlight the performances of Elasticipy, \autoref{fig:pymatgen} shows the wall-time required to perform two basic operations on tensors, as functions of the number of considered tensors.
-This evidences that, when processing large number of tensors ($>10^3$), basic operations on tensors are 1 to 2 orders of magnitude faster when using Elasticipy than pymatgen.
-These performances are reached by taking advantage of `numpy`'s array broadcasting.
+This demonstrates that, when processing large datasets of tensors ($>10^3$), basic tensor operations on tensors are 1 to 2 orders of magnitude faster in Elasticipy compared to pymatgen.
+These performances gains are achieved by leveraging `numpy`'s array broadcasting capabilities.
-Nevertheless, as tensor algebra is not the core of pymatgen, Elasticipy supports conversion to pymatgen, and vice versa, allowing to work with these packages altogether.
+However, as tensor algebra is not the primary focus of Pymatgen, Elasticipy is designed to complement rather than replace it.
+Elasticipy supports seamless conversion between its own data structures and those of Pymatgen, allowing users to integrate both tools and benefit from pymatgen's extensive features beyond tensor analysis.

 ![Performance comparison between Elasticipy and pymatgen.\label{fig:pymatgen}](ElasticipyVSpymatgen.png){ width=75% }

 Elasticipy also provides plotting tools inspired from Elate, as illustrated in \autoref{fig:Young}.
-Again, `numpy` broadcasting allows such plots to be about twice faster with Elasticipy than with Elate.
+Again, `numpy` broadcasting allows such plots to be about twice faster with Elasticipy compared to Elate.

 ![Directional Young modulus of monoclinic TiNi (in GPa).\label{fig:Young}](Plot_E.png){ width=75% }